 - Add your public IP prefixes to advertise to your peering router by using custom route advertising.

-- Add static routes back to the VM instance that is mapping the custom IP addresses to the GCP instance.
+- Add static routes back to the VM instance to map the custom IP addresses to that instance.

 - Set up an internet transit connection and advertise your public IP prefixes.